MaruvkaLab/MSMuTect_3.2/README.md

 To see all flags, such as running with multiple cores, using integer indels only, outputting vcf files, etc., run 'msmutect --help'

-msmutect will create temporary files when running with names like tmp_10242_1721809243.1243694_25529.
+MSMuTect will create temporary files when running with names like tmp_10242_1721809243.1243694_25529.
 It deletes them at the end.
-If, for some reason, msmutect is interrupted, they will persist.
+If, for some reason, msmutect is interrupted, these files will not be deleted.
 They can be safely removed

 ### Understanding the 'Call' Column
 M = Mutation
 NM = Not Mutation
 AN = No Alleles.
-Either tumor or normal lacks alleles
+Either the tumor sample or the normal sample lacks alleles
 RR = Reversion to Reference.
-The normal held an alternative allele, and the tumor had a mutation of the reference allele
+The normal sample held an alternative allele, and the tumor had a mutation of the reference allele
 FFT = Failed Fisher Test.
 Passed other tests to be called a mutation, but failed the Fisher's exact test of significance
 INS = Insufficient Support.
 The normal sample has multiple alleles, but one of them has insufficient support, indicating a noisy locus
 TMA = Too Many Alleles.
-Normal has too many alleles, and hence the locus is too noisy to call
+Normal sample has too many alleles, and hence the locus is too noisy to call

 MSMuTect can generate a vcf file with the results in addition to the regular output (a tsv file).
 The vcf file will include every locus that had an alternate allele in either the tumor or the normal sample.